unixorn/awesome-zsh-plugins/README.md

 - [avil](https://github.com/avil13/avil-zsh-theme) - Minimalist theme with `git` decorations.
 - [avit-d2k](https://github.com/fdaciuk/avit-da2k) - Based on the oh-my-zsh [avit](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/avit.zsh-theme) theme, with small changes.
 - [avit-mod](https://github.com/zlsun/avit-mod) - Modified version of oh-my-zsh's [avit](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/avit.zsh-theme) theme.
+- [avoleo](https://github.com/flameleo11/avoleo-zsh-theme) - Features a date and time prompt for each command, as well as a command number in history.
+In addition, it uses special symbols '⠾' and '⡶' to display `git` information if applicable in the current path.
+It also supports custom colors based on the Gnome-Terminal default color palette.
 - [aws](https://github.com/chiemerieezechukwu/aws-zsh-theme) - Based on [robbyrussell](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#robbyrussell), with an extra decorator to show your `$AWS_PROFILE` when it is set.
 - [banana](https://github.com/sorcererxw/banana-zsh-theme) - Includes `git` status decorations and current directory.
 - [bandit](https://github.com/Holger-Will/zsh_bandit) - Another Powerline variant.